livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 ## Paper Writing as Code Development

 This model of updatable papers, curated with community input, allows paper-writing to become much more like code development -- a process of iterative improvement.
-This approach can be called [paper writing as code development](paper_code.md), and allows authors to benefit from well-established practices and tools which help code developers.
+This approach can be called [paper writing as code development](07_paper_code.md), and allows authors to benefit from well-established practices and tools which help code developers.

 # Authorship and Changes to Authorship

-Authorship for "living" documents, LiveCoMS' focus, can become complicated as the document involves and more people contribute.
+Authorship for "living" documents, LiveCoMS' focus, can become complicated as the document evolves and more people contribute.
-Our key principle is that participants should get credit for their contributions, which can come in a variety of forms such as actually writing the work, providing feedback and filing issues, etc.
+Our key principle is that participants should get credit for their contributions, whether they actually write the work, provide feedback, file issues, or participate in other ways.
 However, different types of credit may be warranted.
 In general, changes which constitute writing a significant part of the article merit authorship, but not those which only modify small portions.

-In order to acknowledge more minor contributors, people who offer comments/citations that are used in the paper should be listed listed on the relevant GitHub repository README Markdown file, and should be listed in the acknowledgment section of the paper.
+In order to acknowledge more minor contributors, people who offer comments/citations that are used in the paper should be listed listed on the relevant GitHub repository README Markdown file, and should be listed in the acknowledgments section of the paper.
 However, if the current authors feel that the contributions rise to the level of authorship, they can add new authors when the next major version is submitted.

 Exactly what constitutes a "significant" contribution is by necessity subjective, and authors should endeavor to be generous.
-In the process of reviewing revisions, the editors may examine the history of the GitHub repository to ensure appropriate credit is being given.
-If contributors feel that they should be given authorship based on the number of accepted commits, the editors will help resolve any disputes.
+In general LiveCoMS hopes that authors and contributors will be able to sort out these issues amicably, but we may in some cases be able to help resolve disputes.
+We expect the following situations may deserve particular attention:
+- *Contributors who deserve authorship*: If contributions are particularly significant, addition to authorship may be warranted.
+Ideally, contributors concerned about authorship should sort out whether their contribution will merit authorship with the existing authors before contributing to avoid problems.
-If contributors feel that their commits are not being accepted by the authors they should first strive to convince the authors and the community through well documented, convincing arguments.
+- *Contributions not being accepted*: If contributors are making suggestions or proposing changes which are being ignored or rejected, the contributors should first strive to convince the authors and community by providing sufficiently compelling data and arguments.
+If this fails, the lack of engagement with issues raised may become a factor in the review process of subsequent versions of the paper.
-If authors do not engage with substantial issues that have been raised, they may be asked to address these issues in the review process.
-If authors do not substantively engage in the discussions on issues that are raised, this may prevent new updates of the review from being accepted.
+- *Review of subsequent versions*: GitHub provides an automatic mechanism for tracking contributions, via the GitHub repository's history.
+This may be examined when revised versions of the article are being considered for publication both to ensure appropriate credit is being given, and to check that authors are engaging with and addressing substantial issues raised by the community.
+A failure to substantively engage in discussions on issues raised may prevent new updates of the work from being accepted.

 # Other Policies for Submitted Articles